 Yes, but any non-textual material must be included within the ten-page limit of the project proposal.

 Do I need to submit transcripts with my application?

 Do I need to submit my master’s degree certificate with my application?

 What are the selection procedures?

-Fellows are selected by the members of the Next Generation Social Sciences in Africa Fellowship Program Committee, who use established peer review procedures.
-The Fellowship Program Committee includes distinguished members of the academic and research communities of Africa, Europe, and North America.
+Fellows are selected by the members of the Next Generation Social Sciences in Africa Fellowship Selection Committee, who use established peer review procedures.
+The Fellowship Selection Committee includes distinguished members of the academic and research communities of Africa, Europe, and North America.